 What is this half-term’s topic?

-This half-term, we’re historians and we’ll develop our understanding of Britain’s past and the wider world.
+This half-term, we’re historians.
+We’ll develop our understanding of the past, both in Britain and the wider world.

 Years 1 and 2